brackeen/ok-file-formats/README.md

 The source files do not depend on one another.
 If all you need is to read a PNG file, just grab `ok_png.h` and `ok_png.c`.

+The `CMakeLists.txt` file can be used but is not required.

 The image loading functions in `ok_png` and `ok_jpg` include the following options:
 * Get the image dimensions without decoding image data.